-Jonathan van Immerzeel, also known as Staggart Creations on the Unity Asset Store, talked about his lovely Stylized Water Shader and the way water shaders can be set up in Unity.
+Jonathan van Immerzeel, also known as Staggart Creations, talked about his lovely Stylized Water Shader and the way water shaders can be set up in Unity.

 Hello!
 My name is Jonathan van Immerzeel, and I’m what you may consider a Technical Environment Artist.
 I had a programming background and organically grew into this role during my studies in the field of game art and production.
 In a nutshell, this means I focus on creating game environments and any of the tech or tools required to achieve what I’m going for.
 Shaders are what I enjoy delving into the most, but vegetation has a solid place in my heart, too!